top of page

 Gran Canaria

-This is where life began to be more exciting...and turbulent.
+This is where life became both more exciting and more turbulent.

-"Most of us are in the relationship for survival purposes."
+"Most of us are in relationships for survival purposes."

 Roque Nublo